 "Establish a clear structure for leading e-learning"

-In this video Leading e-learning educational consultant, Julia Atkin, discusses the process of leading e-learning in a school.
+Educational consultant Julia Atkin discusses the process of leading e-learning in a school.
 She explains the importance of creating a shared vision, developing a vision that reflects the competencies students need to develop, and the importance of identifying the staff's educational needs to ensure the vision can be put into practice.

-In this video Jane Danielson, principal of Hingaia Peninsula School, explains the role of their e-learning leader as being, "a person who will facilitate learning for our whole community for the students, the teachers, and for the parents."
-She describes how the school library will house the "spark bar" and the process for supporting and developing the understanding of how to use technologies to enhance the learning process.
+Jane Danielson, principal of Hingaia Peninsula School, describes the role of their e-learning leader as being, "a person who will facilitate learning for our whole community – students, teachers, and parents."
+She outlines the process for developing understanding of how to use technologies to enhance the learning process.

-This article, First-time principal embraces Blended e-Learning, in the Education Gazette describes how principal Angelique Bidois is leading change.
+This Education Gazette article describes how Matata School principal Angelique Bidois is leading change.
 "Being on the Blended e-Learning (BeL) contract has focused our thinking more intentionally on utilising e-learning tools and technologies, along with effective teaching strategies, to improve learning outcomes for our students,” says Angelique.
 Staff are using the e-Learning Planning Framework to scaffold their learning and development in e-learning.
 The framework covers five dimensions: leadership and strategic direction; professional learning; teaching and learning; technologies and infrastructure; and beyond the classroom.
 It enables schools to identify where they are in terms of e-learning capability, and plan their next step.
 The tool is in the form of a rubric with supporting resources, examples, and a possible approach for using it.
 Schools blend e-learning tools with traditional classroom practices.
 This curriculum support is offered by the Ministry of Education via the provider Te Toi Tupu.

 Kiwi leadership for principals (KLP)